ganong-noel/why_default_public/README.md

   - `structural_model_fortran/master.sbatch` runs the structural model, producing output that will be plotted by running  `analysis/source/master.R`
   - `run_script.sh` runs the measurement error in LTV analysis that is in `analysis/source/corelogic`.
 It takes up to 25 hours to run.

 ## Package Versioning

 To ensure that there aren't any problems with package versioning there is the option to re-install the needed packages with the version from the last complete run.
 To do this locally one has to set `reinstall_packages` to `TRUE` in the master script.
-On the RCC, one can run `sh analysis/analysis/source/package_versioning/install_pkg_rcc.sh` and the correct packages are installed.
-For both scripts, locally and on the RCC, to work one need to have the package `versions` installed.

-- `session_info_local.txt` and `session_info_rcc.txt` records the R and package versions from the last complete run.
+You will need the package `versions` installed.

 - `load_packages.R` is called from the master script and loads in the packages that are necessary to run the local files.
-- `install_pkg_rcc.sh` and `load_packages_rcc.R` are only necessary when installing packages on the RCC.
-The scripts starts an installation with the version of a package from the last successful run.

 ## CRISM

 The code in `analysis/source/CRISM` creates the results in Table 6, Figure A-1, Figure A-13, and the benchmarks in Table A-2.
 Each R and Stata script is called from a sh-file.
-Each sh-file starts a job on the RCC.
-A guide to run jobs on the RCC is [here](https://github.com/ganong-noel/lab_manual/wiki/Midway-RCC-Guide).
+Each sh-file starts a job on the UChicago Research Computing Cluster.
 All files can be executed at once with `master_default.sh`.
 To run the files one needs to change the scratch to directory in `file_names.sh` or gain access to the specified scratch directory.
-Furthermore, an associated with `pnoel`,  `pi-ganong`, and `crism-mcdash` is required.
-This can be achieved [here](https://rcc.uchicago.edu/accounts-allocations/general-user-account-request).
-To get approved for `crisp-mcdash`, it is necessary to get the approval from the [Fama-Miller Center](mailto:fama-miller@chicagobooth.edu).
 Below is the hierarchy and order in which each file is called.

 - `00_prelim.R`, `file_names.sh`, and `00_get_bash_args.R` define file paths and auxiliary functions from `prelim.R` that are passed to the remaining scripts.
 - `00_cleaning_function.R` has cleaning functions specific to CRISM, including the functions that import the Equifax and McDash data.
 This file defines the thresholds that match the second lien to the first lien.